kohirens/tmpltoapp/README.md

 ### Using a Template

-1. Run this application with 2-3 parameters:
+1. Run this application with 3 parameters:
-   1. the first parameter is a path to a template, it can also be an HTTP URL.
+   1. a path to a template, it can also be an HTTP URL.
-   2. the second parameter is the path to where you want to place the project.
+   2. a path to where you want to place the project (it should not exist).
-   3. you can pass in the local path to an asnswer file with the flags `-a, --answers` the path to an optional YAML file with answers for common placeholders, for example your name for an
-      `{{ .author }}` placeholder.
+   3. a path to an answer (JSON) file containing key/value pairs that will serve as variables.
+For example, an `{{ .author }}` placeholder would take a file that has:
+      ```
+      {
+        "author": "your name"
+      }
+      ```

+NOTE: There a long/short flags you can use should you need to place the values
+      out of order, run the program with `-h` or `--help` for options.

 ### Notes About Template Processing

-* You will be asked for values for any unique placeholders found in the template files, and that do not have an answer in the optional YAML "answer" file.
+* You can provide a list of keys, in the `answer` file, that you want a user to supply when they run the template.
 * Empty directories will be placed without the "empty.dir" file.

 ---